aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/training-troubleshooting.rst

 .. _trn1_ubuntu_troubleshooting:

-Timeout error at the time of model loading on Ubuntu
+Timeout error during model load on Ubuntu
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-At times you might encounter a timeout error on a Trn1 instance (Ubuntu) at the time of model loading.
-The reason behind that is Trn1.32xl has 8 network interfaces and Ubuntu distributions suffer from the terminal confusion when presented with multiple interfaces connected to the same subnet.
-Note that when trn1.32xl is launched from AWS console only one network interface is enabled and the problem does not exist.
-However, that makes the instance unsuitable to multi-node distributed training.

-AWS publishes a package that installs a helper service to address the issue.
-In essence, the service configures source based routing for all interfaces.
-The service runs at startup, creates the appropriate netplan files, updates netplan and terminates.
-To apply the fix run the following on the newly launched instance:
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Multiple network interfaces on non-Amazon Linux distributions, such as Ubuntu, will fail unless extra steps are taken to ensure proper routing.
+Neuron users will experience this failure as a timeout during model load.
+If you’re experiencing timeouts when loading models on TRN1.32xlarge or another Neuron instance with multiple network interfaces, please attempt to fix your instance by installing the helper service below.
+The helper service will configure source based routing for all interfaces on the instance.
+At startup, the service creates netplan files, updates netplan, then terminates.

+Apply the following:

 .. code:: bash